Summary

 If your doctor is unfamiliar with PrEP or what’s involved in prescribing it, they can call the Victorian PrEP Service at Alfred Hospital, on 1800 889 887.

-Studies have shown that PrEP is highly effective in preventing HIV when taken consistently as prescribed.
+Studies show that PrEP is highly effective in preventing HIV when taken consistently as prescribed.
 It can reduce the risk of getting HIV by up to 99%.

 Most people who take PrEP don’t experience side effects.
-Others may have some mild effects like nausea, loss of appetite and headaches.
-These usually disappear within the first month.
+Some may have mild effects that usually usually disappear within the first month.
+These include:

-A small proportion of people taking PrEP may develop kidney damage, so it is very important to have kidney tests every 6 months when you are taking PrEP.
+A small proportion of people on PrEP may develop kidney damage.
+So it is very important to have kidney tests every 6 months when taking PrEP.

 If you have any concerns about side effects, see your doctor.

-Before starting PrEP, your doctor will check your health and organise some tests at your first appointment including:
+At your first appointment and before starting PrEP, your doctor will check your health and organise some tests including:

 - an HIV test